cdxcore.npshm#

 Linux

-Under Linux above setings means that the shared file will reside permanently – and will remain sharable – in /dev/shm/
+Under Linux above settings means that the shared file will reside permanently – and will remain sharable – in /dev/shm/ until it

 The amount of shared memory available on Linux is limited by default.